whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 17. **What design do we want Whive address to have**?
 The public blockchain addresses shall start with &quot;W&quot; and multi-signature or segwit addresses shall start with &quot;w&quot;.
 18. **shall Whive have room for layer 2 addons?** Certainly, the protocol shall enable atomic swaps with lightning and scripting enabled for AI and IoT.
 Whive protocol should focus on Identifying objects and executing peer to peer contracts not storing information.
 19. **shall Whive do smart contracts?** No, its based on bitcoin which uses SCRIPT programming language not easy to use for developing multi-purpose Smart Contracts.
 As such, the protocol algorithm is designed specifically  for the distributed energy use case.
-20. **Which programming languages shall we be using?** C++ and Python.
+20. **Which programming languages shall we be using?** Python, C & C++.
 21. **When should we have our first wallet?** Q3 2020.
 22. **How many core developers do we need for the Whive core wallet?** Around 3 developers at any given time shall be optimal.
 23. **shall there be an ICO?** No!
 24. **shall Whive be able to update at any time when needed?** Through soft-forks, hard-forks have to planned under WIPs.
 25. **shall Whive transactions be public or private to the peers?** Public for Transparency!
 26. **When shall Whive start trading?** The date is unknown & is up to exchanges which shall make the decision to list WHIVE!
 27. **Why or When do I purchase WHIVE Rewards?** It&#39;s up to you, trading is a personal decision.
 Trading occurs on 3rd party exchanges.
-The Whive protocol does not offer any Investment or Exchange services as per the terms of service.
+The Whive protocol does not offer any Investment or Exchange services as per the terms & conditions agreement.
 28. **Is Whive competing with Bitcoin?** No, It&#39;s an Auxiliary Chain of Bitcoin, hence complimentary!
-29. **shall the price of Whive go up?** No one knows, its up to price discovery on the open and free market, which is based on many factors.
+29. **shall the price of Whive go up?** No one knows, its up to price discovery on the open & free markets, which is based on many factors.
 We expect the price to be volatile like ALL other crypto-currencies.
 Thus, trade at your own risk!
 30. **Is Whive a Security?** No!
 There has been no raising or pooling of funds to develop the protocol.
 The project is open-source code launched, operated and maintained by a community of volunteering contributors with no central entity in control of the distributed network.
 Refer to the Whive protocol&#39;s Terms of Service.

 ***6. Disclaimer***